tomchomiak/ES2015/README.md

 Arrow functions can be used to preserve scope.
 Arrow functions have a lexical binding which means that they bind to the scope of where they are defined and not where they run.

 Lets see an example of its use by creating an Object.
+Objects help us with encapsulation, organization, and testability of our code.

 We start by creating a constructor function that takes in parameters and assignes them to instance properties